swamphacks/developer-docs/CONTRIBUTING.md

 4. Once your PR has been approved, proceed with merging to the main branch and resolving any merge conflicts.
 5. Delete the source branch you created.
 It is no longer necessary to keep a branch after it has been merged.

-For additional information on branching and general workflows, go [here](https://guides.github.com/introduction/flow/).
+For additional information on branching and general workflows, see [this](https://guides.github.com/introduction/flow/).

 ### Branch Name Format
 Branches should all follow a clear and consistent naming scheme, outlined below: